aryan04-t/LeetCode-Jog/README.md

 ---

+## 📝 Note:
 > This repo will remain as a structured, high-quality archive of my earlier problem-solving journey — something I can revisit for revision and reference.

-**Note:** This is an archive, not an abandonment.
+> This is an archive, not an abandonment.
 I will keep adding quality documentation when I feel its important and if I get time.

+## ⚠️ WARNING:
+> Don't rename an already commited folder or file, because the links of those folders/files are refered at multiple markdowns files inside and outside this repo, and changing already commited folder/file names can break those links - so, be careful before doing something like this

+> Don't even rename the `repo` or `master` branch ever, because the links are dependant on that also - but if you choose to rename these things, then make sure to update all links even in other repos as well like `LeetCode Sprint`